ManonPaineau/image_analysis_P.viticola/README.md

 At the end of the step 1, you can close all the windows without saving anything.

+What has been done:
-The detection step analyse all your images present in the inputDir and detect the number of disks per images.
+The detection step analyses all your images present in the inputDir and detect the number of disks per images.
 It:
-			 + generate in the outputDir folder a first report recording the number of discs detected on each images
+			 + generates in the outputDir folder a first report recording the number of discs detected on each images
 		  	 + saves a RoiSet file for each images.
 It is the records of the precise perimeter of the disks.
-		 	 + save an image for visual verification of what is detected on each images.
+		 	 + saves an image for visual verification of what is detected on each images.

   NB: the macro consider a "normal" image if there is four discs.
 If not, it save the RGB image for you to verify if it is normal to have less than four discs

  #### dealing with detection errors

- The macro is not perfect, the main errors happend in this detection part.
+ The macro is not perfect, the main errors can happend in this detection step.
-   - many discs are not detected: your "size" in the setting is too big
+   - many discs are not detected: your "size" in the setting is too big.

-   - bits of discs at the edge of the image are detected that should not be
+   - part of discs at the edge of the image are detected and should not be detected: your "size" in the setting is too little.

-                 your "size" in the setting is too little you can manually truncate your images, making sure that the center of the image remains in the middle of the four discs.
-		 The size of the disks will not be impacted even if the image looks bigger.
+		If this happens for just few images, you can manually truncate your images, making sure that the center of the image remains in the middle of the four discs.
+The size of the disks (in pixels) will not be impacted even if the image looks bigger.

    - other problems ? you can edit directly the image in imageJ or by other methodology.
-  	Make sure to not change the name of the image. hope it does not happend to offen !
+  	Make sure to not change the name of the image.

 ### STEP 2 Identification

-The identification step identify each disks and give them an identifier : ImageName-location-.tiff
-			 + writes a report with the disc area of each disk identified in the outputDir folder: report_disk_area.csv: you will need it later to retrieve the results.
- 		  	 + an individual image per disc: you can check on these images that everythig goes as you want.

-  NB: this step can be time consumming for a lot of images
-  NB: step 1 and 2 must be done on all the images at the same time : nothing must be done at the same time on the computer when imageJ is running.

-Open the macro on ImageJ and follow the instructions.
+==> Open the macro on ImageJ and follow the instructions.

 	         ImageJ > Plugins > Macro > run > Macro_P.viticola_Sporulation_step2
 		 select the inputDir : the folder with all your images select the outputDir : the folder with all the RoiSet

+At the end of the step 2, you can close all the windows without saving anything.

+What has been done:
+The identification step identify each disks and give them an identifier name : ImageName-location-.tiff:
+			 - writes a report with the disc area of each disk identified in the outputDir folder: report_disk_area.csv: you will need it later to retrieve the results.
+ 		  	 - an individual image per disc: you can check on these images that everythig goes as you want.

+  NB: this step can be time consumming for a lot of images
+  NB: step 1 and 2 must be done on all the images at the same time : nothing must be done at the same time on the computer when imageJ is running to avoid problems.

 ### STEP 3 Sporulation

-Now all your discs are detected and identified, you can proceed to the sporulation measurement.
+Now all your discs are detected and identified, you can proceed to the sporulation measurement (step3).
 This step is semi-automatic.
 All images of individual disks will be opened one by one.
 It will be up to you to choose a threshold to detect what is sporulation and what is not.
-During this step, which can be long depending on your habits, it is advised to proceed by bins of images if you have many.
+During this step, which can be long depending on your habits, it is advised to proceed by bins of images if you have many images to analyse.

-If you proceed by bins of images:
-   - you can stop the macro when you want just by closing ImageJ.
+If you proceed by bins of images, you can stop the macro when you want just by closing ImageJ.
+You won't lose the work already done.
-   - don't forget to remove the individuals images of the outputDir in another folder once your're done with them to not analysed them twice !

-Open the macro on ImageJ and follow the instructions.
+==> Open the macro on ImageJ and follow the instructions.

 	         ImageJ > Plugins > Macro > run > Macro_P.viticola_Sporulation_step3
 		 select the inputDir : the folder with all your images